Khemraj9815/SWS101/SWS/caps/cap1/report.md

 ### mysql for getting the data from the database

-I was able to get inside the mysql port and even access all the database present inside the system.
-Though I found those information I didn't find it useful anywhere.
+I was able to get inside the mysql port and even access all the databases present inside the system.
+Though I found that information, I didn't find it useful anywhere.

 ![mysql](assets/mysql.png)